XiaoxiaoWang87/LaneFinding/writeup.md

 1. Currently the algorithm determines if a line belong to the left or right lane by calculating the line angle and constraining it to a pre-defined range.
 This range may vary for different camera positions or different road geometry.

 2. The current Canny edge detection threshold may not work well when the contrast between lanes and the ground is small.

-Another shortcoming could be ...

 #### 3. Possible Improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Start with a fairly loose constraint on the angle of lane lines.
+For each frame, after fitting the lines record its slope parameter.
+Monitor the mean and variance of the slope parameter frame-by-frame and use the mean +/- a few standard deviation as the range to find future lane lines.
+If for a certain frame, due to road condition the algorithm fails to find a line within the range, use the previous mean by default as the estimated lane line.